dobemad/MPK249/README.md

 # A visual editor for Akai MPK2 series + a collection of command line scripts
 Tested and reversed engineered on Akai MPK249.
 Usage on other controllers of the MPK2 series is _untested_.
-The scripts are a collection of command line tools for reading / writing single preset dump files
+The /scripts are a collection of command line tools for reading / writing single preset dump files and are mostly for research purpose.
+End user should use the gui only

 _Disclaimer:_ Use of this material can possibly void your warranty, corrupt your presets or brick your controller.

 ## Downloads

-If you are not familiar with setting up a python environment you can download the MPK249 version for both Windows and Mac
+If you are not familiar with setting up a python environment you can download the MPK249 version for both Windows and Mac.

 you can download the Windows executable from this repository [here](https://github.com/dobemad/MPK249/releases/download/v1.0.0/mpk249_gui.exe).

 NEW! you can download the OSx dmg from this repository [here](https://github.com/dobemad/MPK249/releases/download/v1.0.0mac/MPK249_Visual_Editor.dmg).

+That's all you have to do to use the app hopefully.

 ### Pre-requisites for running the GUI via source code: